Lillian Exum Clement: Personal life

 In 1921 Clement married E. Eller Stafford, a staff writer and telegraph editor for the Asheville Citizen.

 She gave birth prematurely to a daughter, Nancy, in 1923.

 Clement died of pneumonia in 1925 and is buried in Riverside Cemetery.

-Her last home, located in downtown Asheville, was designated with a historic preservation easement.
+Her last home, located just north of Asheville, was designated with a historic preservation easement.

 Political career

 In 1920, Clement was nominated as a candidate by the Buncombe County Democrats and was elected to the General Assembly of 1921's House of Representatives by an all-male electorate by the overwhelming margin of 10,368 to 41.
 While in office, she introduced seventeen bills, sixteen of which passed.
 She introduced legislation to reduce the time required for a woman to show abandonment by her husband as grounds for divorce from 10 years to five years.
 One of her bills required inoculations of cows against tuberculosis.
 She was the first lawmaker in North Carolina to sponsor legislation requiring voting privacy.

 Two bills specifically addressed maternity and reproduction.
 First, a bill that was considered controversial at the time appropriated state funds for the Lindley Home for Unwed Mothers.
 Second, Clement introduced a bill that would allow the state to sterilize "mentally incompetent" individuals.
 Sterilization laws such as these were part of the eugenics movement in the United States and in North Carolina included the creation of the Eugenics Board of North Carolina in 1933.

 Clement served one term and was then appointed by the governor of North Carolina to be director of the State Hospital at Morganton.